bjungs/mds-edc/docs/deployment/prodcution_blueprint_nginx.md

 3. MDS EDC: The core component of the MDS (Mobility Data Space) Connector.
 It handles data exchange, policy enforcement, and integration with other participants in the dataspace.

-4. PostgreSQL: Provides persistent storage for the EDC, storing configuration data, policies, and other necessary information.
+4. PostgreSQL: Provides persistent storage for the Connector, storing configuration data, policies, and other necessary information.

 5. Vault: HashiCorp Vault is used for secure secret management.
 It stores sensitive information such as API keys, certificates, and passwords, which are then injected into the EDC service.